-Our success depends in large part on the commercial success of Xtampza, our lead product, and the Nucynta Products, which we will commercialize pursuant to a Commercialization Agreement with Deponded.
+Our success depends in large part on the commercial success of our products.

-To date, we have invested substantial resources in the development of our lead product, Xtampza, which has been approved by the FDA.
-Our business and future success are substantially dependent on our ability to successfully and timely commercialize this product.
-We currently generate limited revenues from product sales and we may never be able to commercialize Xtampza, the Nucynta Products, or any product candidates that are approved by the FDA, successfully.
+To date, we have invested substantial resources in the development of Xtampza, which has been approved by the FDA.
+In February 2018, we began marketing the Nucynta Products Our business and future success are substantially dependent on our ability to successfully and timely commercialize these products.
+We may never be able to commercialize our products or any product candidates that are approved by the FDA, successfully.